-8 ingredients to make this Easy Green Tea Coconut Creme Brulee in the pressure cooker or oven.
+8 ingredients to make this Instant Pot Green Tea Creme Brulee (Pressure Cooker Creme Brulee) – including oven instructions.
 Creamy smooth custard paired with crackable caramelized top.
 Such an easy yet fancy dessert to treat your guests or indulge yourself. 😀

 The very first time I’ve had creme brulee was the time Jacky surprised me with an amazing homemade dinner for my birthday.

 I was soooo full near the end of the meal, pampered with some of my favorite food.
 But I always tell Jacky, I have another stomach for dessert, so there’s ALWAYS room for dessert. hehehe~

 Then came the heavenly creme brulee.
 So creamy smooth and divine.
 Just love how the elegantly sweet aroma lingers in your mouth.
 What not to love about you (with that perfectly caramelized top)? 😉